 Do not brush your teeth right after eating.
 Give your teeth an hour prior to brushing so the enamel softens to the point that it is easy to brush away bits of food, bacteria and other particles on your teeth.

-Call us at (480) 814-8888 for more information from Impressions Dental or to schedule an appointment in our dentist office in Chandler.
+Call us at (480) 814-8888 for more tips and tricks for dental hygiene from Impressions Dental or to schedule an appointment in our dentist office in Chandler.